Since modern data platforms converge toward the Cloud & the Lakehouse architecture, what are the differentiators? Which one is the best for you?

 You may start with BI requirements, still you are also interested by machine learning and GenAI for new use cases.
 Which platform has the best potential?

 - All three platforms are investing heavily in GenAI.
-Databricks has recently scored a few big partnerships with Anthropic for Claude 3.7 and Meta for Llama 4
+Databricks has recently announced Agent Bricks, a product that helps companies build their domain-specific agents

 Interoperability and resilience through Open Standards support